PatrickTangwen/protein_classify_model/context_doc/benchmark_pipeline_code_base.md

 3.  **Split Data**: Uses `data_splitting.py` to create a single, definitive train/validation split, including negative controls.
 This split is used for all models.
 4.  **Train & Evaluate Models**: Loops through the selected models:
     - Calls `training.py` to train the model.
-    - Calls `evaluation.py` to get predictions, perform detailed analysis, and save all standardized report files.
+    - Calls `evaluation.py` to get predictions, perform detailed one-vs-all binary classification analysis, and save all standardized report files.

 ## 5. Core Modules and Logic